Kate Middleton Sunbathing Topless Images, Royals Are Seeking $2.1 Million In Damage [Report]

 Prince William’s lawyers even argued that the leaked topless images of prince’s wife were distressing as it brought back painful memories of late Princess Diana’s death in a car crash in Paris in 1997 while she was being pursued by paparazzi.

-Neither Kate Middleton nor Wills was present in the court but according to DailyStar, they were said to appear following the proceedings from the U.K. Representatives for Prince William refused to comment when contacted by the major news outlet.
+Neither Kate Middleton nor Wills was present in the court, but according to DailyStar, they were said to appear following the proceedings from the U.K. Representatives for Prince William refused to comment when contacted by the major news outlet.

 A verdict is expected at a later date.